bgoonz/BGOONZ_BLOG_2.0/notes/BGOONZ_BLOG_2.0.wiki/articles/DOM-standard.md

 Firefox for Android49+iOS Safari10+Chrome for Android54+Android WebView54+Samsung Internet6.0+Opera Mobile41+

-[DocumentType/replaceWith](https://developer.mozilla.org/en-US/docs/Web/API/DocumentType/replaceWith "The DocumentType.replaceWith() method replaces the document type with a set of given nodes.")
+[DocumentType/replaceWith](https://developer.mozilla.org/en-US/docs/Web/API/DocumentType/replaceWith 'The DocumentType.replaceWith() method replaces the document type with a set of given nodes.')

 In all current engines.